 D.A.R.E. officials now admit that most people who smoke pot do not move on to harder drugs, according to the New York Times.
 Critics believe that marijuana use may prevent other drug use, but little credible evidence exists to prove that assertion.

 Critics also say the gateway drug theory is flawed because it often relies on animal studies.
 They also say that drug use rates in other countries aren’t affected by the prevalence of marijuana.
 There’s also evidence that genetic differences at birth may increase a person’s risk of drug use.

 A person who tries weed may have always been more likely to try hard drugs because their brains are wired to be more likely to take chances than other people.

 For decades, supporters and critics have argued that certain substances, such as pot, are gateway drugs.
-Critics claim no evidence exists to support the claim.
+Critics claim that no evidence exists to support the theory.

 The study, based on a survey by the NIDA, also found that nearly all cocaine users tried marijuana, cigarettes or alcohol first.
 Nearly 90 percent tried all three substances first.

 “Our results suggest that cannabis use appears to be associated with an increased vulnerability to developing an alcohol use disorder, even among those without any history of this,” the study’s lead author Renee Goodwin, PhD, said in a Columbia University press release.
 “Marijuana use also appears to increase the likelihood that an existing alcohol use disorder will continue over time.”